urtdevs/UrTDevs-Client/README.md

 * What you can expect to hear / not hear: dmaHD greatly enhances sound quality and precision, and also adds doppler effect to moving entities and projectiles.
-It is similar to ikalizer, but is cross-platform.
-You will NOT hear your own player model breathe, swim, or use med-kit!!!
-But you can hear friends/foes do all such things.
+It is similar to ikalizer,

 *addional notes
 makefile currectly defaults to -O2 -mmx -msse -msse2 -msse3 if you'r pc is old and suck remove the *msse* and recompile